Nicolai Krog: Early life and career

-Krog was born at Drangedal in Telemark, Norway.
+Krog was born in the Drangedal prestegjeld in Bratsberg county, Norway.
 He was the son of Andreas Christian von Krogh and Else Marie Poppe.
-He grow up at Gran Rectory in Hadeland(Gran prestegård på Hadeland) where his father was parish priest.
+He grow up at Gran Rectory in Hadeland (Gran prestegård på Hadeland) where his father was parish priest.
 Krog started his military education as a cadet at the Norwegian Land Cadet Corps in Christiania (now Oslo).
 He graduated as a second lieutenants in 1805.

 In 1814, he was in the service of Prince Christian Frederik of Denmark as adjutant in his general staff.
 Krog was promoted to Major in 1815.
 From July 1816, he was commanding chief of the Royal Norwegian Military Academy.
 He was promoted to lieutenant colonel in 1817.
 In 1821, Krog was called to Stockholm as acting minister, and followed Crown Prince Oscar on his European tour to find a bride.
 He served as First Minister of Norway from 1836 to 1855.
 He resigned as a government minister in 1855 and died at Christiania in 1856 and was buried at Krist kirkegård.